guchenghao/Notes-for-VR-Papers-and-HCI/Education/Application of Virtual Reality Technology in Distance Higher Education.md

 - The **emergence of virtual reality technology** has provided a new development space for distance higher education.

-- **Review and furture work of VR Application in Distance Higher Education**
+- **Review and future work of VR Application in Distance Higher Education**
 ---

 ## propose